What is a liver transplant?

 How do I get ready for a liver transplant?

 - Your healthcare provider will explain the procedure to you.
-Ask him or her any questions you have about the surgery.
+Ask them any questions you have about the surgery.

-- You may be asked to sign a consent form that gives permission to do the surgery.
-Read the form carefully and ask questions if anything is not clear.
+- You'll be asked to sign a consent form that gives permission to do the surgery.
+Read the form carefully and ask questions if anything isn't clear.

-- For a planned living transplant, follow any directions you are given for not eating or drinking before the surgery.
-If your liver is from a donor who has just died, you should not eat or drink once you are told a liver is available.
+- For a planned living transplant, follow any directions you're given for not eating or drinking before the surgery.
+If your liver is from a donor who has just died, you shouldn't eat or drink once you're told a liver is available.

 - You may be given medicine to help you relax (a sedative) before the surgery.

-Your healthcare provider may have other instructions for you based on your health condition.
+Your provider may have other instructions for you based on your health condition.

 What happens during a liver transplant?